gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 # Introduction

-Ecosystems are quintessentially complex [@Levin1992ProPat]---they are the emergent result of biological processes each of which exist on a particular spatial, temporal, and organizational scale.
-These processes influence and compound on one another to produce the emergent diversity of functions and forms of life on Earth.
+Ecosystems are quintessentially complex [@Levin1992ProPat]---they are the emergent result of biological processes that exist across spatial, temporal, and organizational scales.
+These processes enable, influence and compound on one another, resulting in the diversity of functions and forms of life on Earth.

+How can we understand the processes and mechanisms that produce Earth ecosystems when their composition is driven by so many factors?

 Understanding how human activity is changing Earth's ecosystems, and how to best predict the ways ecosystems will change in the future, remains a fundamental goal of ecology.
 Still, predicting how ecosystems will change over time remains difficult.
+There is variation in the what scales are best for prediction [@SDMPredictibility], and some forms of dynamics are intrinsically complex enough to avoid effective prediction at all [@Pennekamp2019IntPre;
+@Beckage2011LimPre; @Chen2019RevCom].

 How does one decide the best spatial, temporal, and organization scale at which to model a processes such to best predict that process in the future?
 There are innumerably many biological mechanisms that have been posited at any